 I became interested in ecotourism when I noticed my own young son’s wide-eyed fascination with nature whether we traveled across an ocean or across the state.
 Nothing delighted him more than going to zoos, going hiking through the wilderness, kayaking through scenic waterways and watching artistic exhibits.
 Consistently, my husband and I noticed the absolute wonder and amazement he had for the spectacle of music, art, flora or fauna in front of him, which was almost always followed by an onslaught of illuminating questions about people and the natural world.

 These were teachable moments for my son that marked his personal growth.
 In this way, agritourism, which brings visitors to a farm or ranch, and ecotourism are very similar.
 And, to answer the question at hand, there are some fundamental ways the industries can work together to promote our common sustainable goals, including:

 Incorporation of farm stays into ecotourism itineraries

 Last month, the University of Costa Rica published a study that discussed agritourism and ecotourism marketing efforts there.
-Costa Rica is one of very few countries that have strong agricultural traditions and a thriving ecotourism industry.
+Costa Rica is one of the very few countries that have strong agricultural traditions and a thriving ecotourism industry.

-The study delineated some interested examples of how cross-industry promotional efforts have helped farmers as well as ecotour operators.
-These examples included incorporating ½ day to full day coffee plantation, traditional fishing, diary and pineapple tours.
+The study delineated some interesting examples of how cross-industry promotional efforts have helped farmers as well as ecotour operators.
+These examples included incorporating ½ day to full day coffee plantation, traditional fishing, dairy and pineapple tours.
 Ecotour itineraries featured local guides and accommodations as well as meals made with, of course, locally-sourced ingredients.
 These eco-activities were positively received because visitors could see that they emphasized the key principles of sustainable tourism and directly benefited conservation.